A theory of dormant opers on pointed stable curves -- a proof of Joshi's conjecture: Counting problem of dormant opers

-Moreover, by extending the relevant formulations to the case where $X$ admits marked points and nodal singularities (i.e., $X$ is a pointed stable curve), S. Mochizuki also gave (cf. ~\cite{Mzk2}, Introduction, Theorem 1.3) the combinatorial procedure for computing explicitly the value $\mr{deg}(\mfO \mfp_{\mfs \mfl_2, X}^\ZZZ/\overline{k})$ according to a sort of fusion rules.
-(These fusion rules will be generalized, in \S\,\ref{c8} of the present paper, to the case for an arbitrary $\mfg$).
-As a result, we have obtained (cf. \S\,\ref{y0772}) an explicit description of dormant $\mfs \mfl_2$-opers on each {\it totally degenerate curve} (cf. Definition \ref{y0178}) in terms of the {\it radii of atoms} (cf. ~\cite{Mzk2}, Chap.\,V, \S\,0 for the definition of an atom).
-This explicit description leads to the work by F. Liu and B. Osserman.
-They have shown (cf. ~\cite{LO}, Theorem 2.1) that the value $\mr{deg}(\mfO \mfp_{\mfs \mfl_2, X}^\ZZZ/\overline{k}) $ may be expressed as a polynomial with respect to the characteristic $p$ of degree $3g-3$.
-This was done by applying Ehrhart's theory, which concerns computing the cardinality of the set of lattice points inside a polytope.
+Moreover, by extending the relevant formulations to the case where $X$ admits marked points and nodal singularities, S. Mochizuki also gave an explicit description of dormant $\mfs \mfl_2$-opers on each {\it totally degenerate curve} (cf. Definition \ref{y0178}) in terms of the {\it radii of atoms} (cf. ~\cite{Mzk2}, Introduction, Theorem 1.3).
+This is essentially equivalent to a previous result obtained by Y. Ihara (cf. ~\cite{Ihara1}, or \S\,\ref{QG1901} in this manuscript), who investigated the situation when a given hypergeometric differential equation in characteristic $p$ had a full set of solutions.
+As a result of the explicit description, we obtained a combinatorial procedure for explicitly computing the value $\mr{deg}(\mfO \mfp_{\mfs \mfl_2, X}^\ZZZ/\overline{k})$ according to a sort of fusion rule.
+(These fusion rules will be generalized, in Chapter \ref{y0171} of the present manuscript, to the case of an arbitrary $\mfg$).
+The explicit description also leads to a work by F. Liu and B. Osserman, who have shown (cf. ~\cite{LO}, Theorem 2.1) that the value $\mr{deg}(\mfO \mfp_{\mfs \mfl_2, X}^\ZZZ/\overline{k}) $ may be expressed as a degree $3g-3$ polynomial with respect to ``$p$''.
+They did so by applying Ehrhart's theory, which concerns computing the cardinality of the set of lattice points inside a polytope.

-For an arbitrary $g$ and $\mfg = \mfs \mfl_n$, Kirti Joshi conjectured, with his amazing insight, an explicit description, as displayed in (\ref{Joshi's conjecture}), of the value $\mr{deg}(\mfO \mfp_{\mfs \mfl_n, X}^\ZZZ/\overline{k})$.
-In ~\cite{Wak}, the author proved, by grace of the idea and discussion due to K. Joshi et al. (cf. ~\cite{JP}, ~\cite{Jo14}), the conjecture of Joshi for the case where $n =2$ and $g$ is arbitrary.
-(Notice that in the statement of ~\cite{Wak}, Corollary 5.4, we supposed that $p > 2 (g-1)$.
-But, by combining ~\cite{Wak}, Corollary 5.4 (applied to infinitely many primes $p$), with ~\cite{LO}, Theorem 2.1, one may conclude the asserted equality even if $g$ is an arbitrary.
-See also ~\cite{Wak2}, Corollary 8.11.)
-That is, the following equality holds:
+For an arbitrary $g$ and $\mfg = \mfs \mfl_n$, K. Joshi conjectured, with amazing insight, an explicit description of the value $\mr{deg}(\mfO \mfp_{\mfs \mfl_n, X}^\ZZZ/\overline{k})$, as displayed in (\ref{Joshi's conjecture}).
+In ~\cite{Wak}, the author proved, by grace of that idea and discussion due to K. Joshi et al. (cf. ~\cite{JP}, ~\cite{Jo14}), the following equality: